morsedan/UDTechnicalInterviewPrep/README.md

 ### Resources
 - https://www.bigocheatsheet.com

 After looking through this material, if you still have questions (and you probably will), reach out to your mentor or ask in Slack.
 Once you think you have a basic understanding of run-time complexity and space complexity, move on to Data Structures.
+As you work through the rest of this curriculum, calculate the Big O runtime complexity for each function you implement.

 ## Data Structures